Disaster Assistance Response Team: Operation Central (Honduras), 1998

 In October 1998, Hurricane Mitch, a category-5 hurricane, struck Central America over a period of three days.
 As a result, 6,000 people died and over a million were missing or made homeless.
 DART situated themselves in the middle of the Rio Aguan Valley, in north-central Honduras.
 Because there were many isolated communities that were connected only by then-broken roads and bridges, DART was supported by four CH-146 Griffon helicopters from Canadian Forces Base Petawawa.
 By the end of the mission in mid-December 1998, DART had delivered 250,000 pounds of food and medical supplies throughout the valley.
 They also produced thousands of litres of clean drinking water and chlorinated local wells supporting approximately 15,000 people.
 Working with the medical personnel in Honduras, DART treated about 7,500 patients for ailments such as respiratory infections, conjunctivitis, skin infections, diarrhoea, parasitic infections and intestinal infections.
-It also helped repair roads, bridges and electrical systems.
+It also helped repair roads, schools, bridges and electrical systems.